Generic Name: nepafenac (Ophthalmic route)

 Using this medicine may increase risk of having corneal (front part of the eye) problems, including keratitis.
-Stop using this medicine and check with your eye doctor right away if you or your child have blurred vision, changes in vision, or eye redness, irritation, or pain while using this medicine.
+Check with your eye doctor right away if you or your child have blurred vision, changes in vision, or eye redness, irritation, or pain while using this medicine.

 Make sure your doctor knows if you are pregnant.
 Do not use this medicine during the later part of a pregnancy, unless your doctor tells you to.